AndrewRedican/structura/README.md

 - `npm run gd -- [type] [number]`  — Generate any custom dataset of _N_ amount of records.
 Replace `[type]` with the either `small`, `standard`, `complex`, and `varied` or a custom value, and replace `[number]` with a number greater than `0`.
 For you custom data type to be used, you will have to modify [scripts/generateData/generators/index.ts](scripts/generateData/generators/index.ts) to fit your specific needs and include your own data generator.

-### Testing your algorithm
+### Measuring Performance

-Structura distinguishes between "stable" and "experimental" versions of algorithms.
-In reality, this is more of a _suggestion_, since technically you can target any TypeScript file under the source folder, provided you include the relative path or name with the `--algorithm` or `-a` (shorthand) flags.
+A distinction is made between _stable_ and _experimental_ versions of your algorithm.
+In reality, this is more of a _suggestion_, and mainly included for demonstration purposes, since technically you can target any TypeScript file under the source folder, provided you include the relative path or name with the `--algorithm` or `-a` (shorthand) flags.

 - **Stable**: The version of your algorithm that is considered reliable and optimized.
 Place this code in [./src/stable.ts](./src/stable.ts).
 - **Experimental**: The version under development or testing.
 Place this code in [./src/experiment.ts](./src/experiment.ts).